gilkul/POGODYNKA/README.md

 # POGODYNKA

-POGODYNKA is a weather web app based on the free version of API from Weatherbit.io and Google Geocoding API.
-The app lets you check the current weather and the forecast for the next 16 days by using the name of your city or your geolocation; it also suggest what you might want to wear based on the current weather.
+POGODYNKA is a weather web app based on the free versions of 4 APIs from Weatherbit.io and Google Geocoding API.
 POGODYNKA uses custom weather icons designed by Bas Milius.
+Currently available only in Polish.

+Functions of the app:
+- check the current weather
+- check forecast for the next 16 days
+- check the air quality
+- check for any weather alerts
+- check the weather map visualization (currently provided by Windy)

 ## 🛠️ Technologies used:
 - Angular